Tetra-quark/ksc-invoicing/README.md

 - Add more unit tests

-## Disclaimer
+## License

-This software is provided "as-is" without any warranty.
+This project uses borb (https://github.com/jorisschellekens/borb), which is licensed under the AGPL-3.0 or commercial license.

+If you use this software, you must comply with the AGPL-3.0 terms.